vaibhawsingh/Modelless-Dialog/README.md

 3. Now in the calling function create object pointer to the newly added dialog class.
 4. call create and show dialog function to display the modeless dialog. e.g
   	CModeLessDlg *obj;  				//creating object pointer for CModeless class which is class for modeless dialog.
-	obj = new CModeLessDlg(this); //initializing object pointer obj->Create(CModeLessDlgJMV::IDD);//creating the Modeless dialog
+	obj = new CModeLessDlg(this); 		//initializing object pointer obj->Create(CModeLessDlgJMV::IDD);	//creating the Modeless dialog
-	obj->ShowWindow(SW_SHOW);//Showing the dialog
+	obj->ShowWindow(SW_SHOW);		//Showing the dialog

 5. After this you need to destroy it using destroy function.